Bruno Filippini

-Bruno Filippini (born 3 March 1945) is an Italian singer, mainly successful in the 1960s.
+Bruno Filippini (3 March 1945 – 5 October 2023) was an Italian singer, mainly successful in the 1960s.

 Life and career

-Born in Rome, after graduating from a Technical-Commercial school Filippini studied music and chant and later entered the Sistine Chapel Choir.
-In 1963 he won the Castrocaro Music Festival, and in 1964 he entered the competition at the Sanremo Music Festival with the song "Sabato sera", which was also a moderate success on the Italian hit parade.
+Born in Rome, after graduating from a Technical-Commercial school, Filippini studied music and chant and later entered the Sistine Chapel Choir.
+In 1963, he won the Castrocaro Music Festival, and in 1964, he entered the competition at the Sanremo Music Festival with the song "Sabato sera", which was also a moderate success on the Italian hit parade.
 The same year he also participated at Un disco per l'estate and at the Festival di Napoli.

-In 1965 he returned at the Sanremo Music Festival, becoming successful with the song "L'amore ha i tuoi occhi".
-In the second half of the 1960s he also had some occasional experiences as a composer and as a film actor.
-In 1968 he was invited by Franco Zefirelli to perform the song "Canzone d'amore/Ai Giochi Addio" in the Italian release of his Romeo and Juliet film (voiced by Glen Weston as "What is a Youth" in the English-language release}.
-When his success declined in the 1970s, he focused on live performances in piano bars and music halls, as well as apparitions on several revival TV-programs.
+In 1965, Filippini returned to the Sanremo Music Festival, becoming successful with the song "L'amore ha i tuoi occhi".
+In the second half of the 1960s, he also had some occasional experiences as a composer and as a film actor.
+In 1968, he was invited by Franco Zeffirelli to perform the song "Canzone d'amore/Ai giochi addio" in the Italian release of his Romeo and Juliet film and lip-sync the English version "What is a Youth", which was voiced by Glen Weston in the English-language release.
+When his success declined in the 1970s, he focused on live performances in piano bars and music halls, as well as appearances on several revival television programmes.

+Death

+Filippini died aged 78, in Rome, Italy, on 5 October 2023.